-- This chapter is called Earth to Allen where is the Earth? - 'Earth to Allen' is like the way that people on Earth talk to send messages to astronauts in space; they say 'Earth to Space Station, can you hear me?'
-Do you think a message is going to go to Allen.
+- This chapter is called Earth to Allen where is the Earth? - 'Earth to Allen' is like the way that people on Earth talk to astronauts in space; they say 'Earth to Space Station, can you hear me?'
+Do you think a message is going to Allen?

 The group listens to the narrator read the fourth chapter of The Allen Adventure.
-Invite children to participate at the relevant points, and in the 'Find your calm space' activity.
+Invite children to participate at the relevant points and in the 'Find your calm space' activity.